SimonK1/Statistical-modeling-of-the-clonal-structure-of-tumors/README.md

 ##### Directories

 - copyCaller - The directory where the input and output files for the copy caller are stored.
-Inside there is subdirectory called **inputFile** where you need to insert the input file for CNVpytor/CNVnator derived from BAM file.
+Inside there is subdirectory called **inputFile** where you need to insert the input file for CNVpytor/CNVnator derived from BAM file (We do not attach this file as it reaches large sizes).
 After successful run of copy caller, the resulting .tsv file must be saved in a subdirectory called **results**.
 - inputFiles - Directory in which all input files for used tools are stored.
 This folder and all its subfolders are used by the main pipeline for storing data preparation results.
 The internal subdirectories are divided nominally according to the names of the tools.
 - results - The directory used by the main pipeline to store the final results.
 The internal subdirectories are divided nominally according to the names of the tools.
 - scripts - All R scripts used by the pipeline are stored in this directory.
 Do not change this directory.